 As a camp follower, a woman was paid a small wage and was supplied with a half ration of food for herself.
 Their duties consisted primarily of cooking, mending, laundry, childcare, and nursing the sick.
 But their participation in such situations were frequently well beyond the roles dictated by 18th-century society.

 Wives of some officers visited the camps frequently.
+Martha Washington was often with her husband at Valley Forge, where she also served as nurse to injured soldiers.
 Unlike poorer women present in the army camps, the value of these well-to-do women to the army was symbolic rather than practical.
-Their presence was a declaration that everyone made sacrifices for the war cause.
+Their presence was a declaration that everyone made sacrifices for the revolutionary cause.

 Although many of the Patriot women exercised their support for the colonial forces from their homes, others confronted the harsh realities of battle.
 Some women either refused to stay at home without men to protect them, or were economically unable to maintain their households in their husband’s absence.